mykhallaf/social-media-project/README.md

 # Installation

 All application Files can be found on [GitHub](https://github.com/mykhallaf/social-media-project/tree/main) website you will find README file and a folder called [SocialMediaApp](https://github.com/mykhallaf/social-media-project/tree/main/SocialMediaApp).
 Open the folder then download [gui](https://github.com/mykhallaf/social-media-project/tree/main/SocialMediaApp/gui) folder all the needed application files are in that folder.
-The application is constructed mainly in Java, JavaFx is used for GUI and sql is used to store data into database.
+The application is constructed mainly in **Java**, **JavaFx** is used for GUI and **sql** is used to store data into database.
 ### Requirements

  -   **Java Compiler:** Latest JVM and SDK